J. Habakuk Jephson's Statement: Synopsis

-Some 11 years later, Jephson develops a lung complaint and is advised to take a sea voyage.
-In Boston, he books a passage to Lisbon on a ship called Marie Celeste.
-Seven crew and three passengers (Jephson; an accountant named Harton; and a man of mixed race named Septimius Goring) are on board.
-The captain's wife and child are also aboard.
+Eleven years later, Jephson develops a severe cough and is advised by a specialist to visit Europe, where the clear air might cure him.
+In Boston, he books passage to Lisbon on the merchant ship Marie Celeste.
+Seven crew and three passengers (Jephson, an accountant named Harton, and a man of mixed race named Septimius Goring), as well as the captain's wife and child, are listed on the ship's manifest.

 The account then takes the form of Jephson's diary.

-As the ship prepares to depart, two experienced crew members fail to appear, and the captain has to recruit two black sailors who happen to be on the quay.
-Jephson notes that the ship's cook is black and that Goring has a black servant.
+As the ship prepares to depart, two experienced crew members fail to return from shore leave, and the captain has to recruit two black sailors who happen to be on the quay to replace them.
+Jephson notes that the ship's cook is black, and that Goring employs a black servant who is not listed on the manifest.

-Six days into the voyage, the captain's wife and baby disappear.
-The following day, the captain is found shot - suicide brought on by grief, Jephson supposes.
-Then follows a series of unusual incidents, and Jephson and Harton become increasingly suspicious of Goring.
-Goring and the black sailors learn of Jephson's lucky charm, and take a great interest in it.
+Six days into the voyage, the captain's family disappears without a trace.
+The following day, the captain is found dead of a gunshot wound, which Jephson suspects was an act of suicide.
+His first mate Hyson takes charge as the new captain.
+These tragedies are followed by a series of unusual incidents, and Jephson and Harton become increasingly suspicious of Goring.
+Goring and the two black sailors learn of Jephson's lucky charm and take a great interest in it.

 Eventually, the ship approaches land.
-Jephson, Harton, and Hyson (the stand-in captain) expect it to be the coast of Portugal, but soon realise that it is Africa.
-Hyson believes his navigational instruments have been tampered with, and the three decide to continue the voyage to Portugal the following day.
-During the night, Goring, Goring's servant, the cook, and the two black crewmen seize Jephson and tie him up.
-He sees that Harton has been killed.
+Jephson, Harton, and Hyson expect it to be the coast of Portugal, but soon realise that they have instead travelled to the coast of Africa.
+Hyson believes his navigational instruments have been tampered with and decides to turn around and sail north to Lisbon.
+When night falls, Goring, his servant, the cook, and the two black crewmen seize Jephson and tie him up, having already killed Harton.
 After Goring sends signals to the shore, a large canoe manned by black Africans approaches the ship.
 They climb aboard and overpower the remaining crew members.

 Then, further discussion occurs of the stone that Jephson is carrying, after which Goring tells Jephson that his life will be spared because the Africans believe the stone to have magical powers.
-While Jephson is taken ashore, the rest of the white crew are murdered and their bodies dumped into the sea.
-The ship - the Marie Celeste - is left to drift out to sea, where it is eventually discovered by the Dei Gratia.
+While Jephson is taken ashore, the rest of the white crew are murdered, and their bodies dumped into the sea.
+The ship - the Marie Celeste - is left to drift out to sea, where it is eventually discovered by another merchantman, the Dei Gratia.